programmeroftheeve/programmeroftheeve/README.md

 # Who am I

 I am me! :) My name is Eve!
-I am a trans femme non-binary person.

 I am a developer interested in C++, Python, and Julia.
 I also dabble in Rust occasionally.
 While I do have several repos on Github, I am starting to be more active on other source forges.